 She started as an apprentice in a garage, then worked at the Caledon Ship Works in Dundee.

 In the 1920s she served on ships visiting Australia, China, Africa and India, but during the Depression of the 1930s found herself out of work.

 Her continuing determination to become a chief engineer shows in the fact she sat — and failed — the examination 37 times.
 She was, however, awarded a Panamanian chief engineer's certificate.

 Bravery during enemy action

 The Second World War allowed her to work again, and Victoria was soon serving at sea.
 She experienced enemy action on several occasions and was commended for her conduct especially after a mid-Atlantic attack on the 'SS Bonita'.

 After the war, Victoria Drummond worked as a superintendent in shipyards in Dundee and Burntisland, then at sea as second or chief engineer until her retirement.

-You can see items relating to Victoria Drummond in our display 'Celebrating Scottish women of science', which runs at the National Library of Scotland from 1 March to 30 April.
+Items relating to Victoria Drummond featured in our display 'Celebrating Scottish women of science', which runs at the National Library of Scotland from 1 March to 30 April.